-- It helps corporations to fulfill their need for capital by which they can expand their business.
+- This helps corporations to fulfill their need for capital by which they can expand their business.

 Why is Credit Analysis Important?

-It is beneficial for banks, corporations, or investors, etc. As for the expansion of the business, corporations need capital that can be fulfilled by issuing bonds, shares, or by taking a loan.
+It is beneficial for banks, corporations, investors, etc. As for the expansion of the business, corporations need capital that can be fulfilled by issuing bonds, shares, or by taking a loan.
 From the lender’s point of view, it is essential to have some sort of safety and surety against the loan being granted.
-For this, the credit analysis helps both the corporation and the lender as it will provide surety to the lender by providing creditworthiness of the corporation, and the lender can invest the money depending upon the level of risk.
+For this, the credit analysis helps both the corporation and the lender as it will provide surety to the lender by providing the corporation’s creditworthiness, and the lender can invest the money depending upon the level of risk.

-It is a process that provides information about the creditworthiness of the borrower, which helps the lender to decide whether to provide a loan or not by keeping in mind the past, present and future situations of the borrower.
+It is a process that provides information about the borrower’s creditworthiness, which helps the lender decide whether to provide a loan by keeping in mind the borrower’s past, present and future situations.